ndhendrix/NCCN_biomarkers/README.md

 ## Prerequisites

-This script assumes that you have an NCCN account and that the Chrome browser is installed on your computer.
-If you use a browser other than Chrome, [see here](https://cran.r-project.org/web/packages/RSelenium/vignettes/RSelenium-basics.html#rsdriver) for a note on how to use alternative browsers with RSelenium.
+This script assumes that you have an NCCN account and that the Firefox browser is installed on your computer.
+If you use a browser other than Firefox [see here](https://cran.r-project.org/web/packages/RSelenium/vignettes/RSelenium-basics.html#rsdriver) for a note on how to use alternative browsers with RSelenium.

 ## Built With